Find Affordable College Courses

 878 Yearly Graduations

 Western Governors University is the 2nd most popular school in the nation for students seeking a bachelor's degree in health care management.
 Each year, around 147,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-The health care management program at Western Governors University awarded 878 bachelor's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+During the most recent year for which we have data, 878 people received their bachelor's degree in health care management from WGU.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 506 Yearly Graduations

 The University of Arizona Global Campus comes in at #4 on our list of the most popular colleges offering bachelor's degrees in health care management.
 Each year, around 31,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,280 per year, while in-state graduate students, on average, pay $13,720 per year.
-During the 2020-2021 academic year, 506 people received their bachelor's degree in health care management from UAGC.
-Of these students, 86% were women and 60% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $12,645 per year.
+During the most recent year for which we have data, 506 people received their bachelor's degree in health care management from UAGC.
+Of these students, 83% were women and 64% were members of underrepresented racial-ethnic groups.

 #5